kodepandai/lunox/README.md

-# LARANODE
+# LUNOX

 ## What is this
-LaraNode is Laravel-Flavoured NodeJs Framework.
+Lunox is Laravel-Flavoured NodeJs Framework.
 What is Laravel?
 Laravel is a web application framework with expressive, elegant syntax [see the official website](https://laravel.com).
-Laranode goals is to bring the Laravel Flavour to nodejs environment.
+Lunox goals is to bring the Laravel Flavour to nodejs environment.

 ## Features

-We love Laravel, so we trying to bring up Laravel features to LaraNode.
-Not all Laravel features, but some core features can used in LaraNode.
-LaraNode is still in the development stage, here is the progress:
+We love Laravel, so we trying to bring up Laravel features to Lunox.
+Not all Laravel features, but some core features can used in Lunox.
+Lunox is still in the development stage, here is the progress:

 - [x] [Container](#container)
 - [x] [Facade](#facade)